Inist-CNRS/lodex-use-cases/openalex/README.md

 ## 2. Choose the right loader, modify it as needed and load the result of your query

 It is essential to modify the loader.
-Click on 'Customiser le loader,' read the instructions, and make the necessary changes.
+Select it, then click on 'Customiser le loader', read the instructions and make the necessary changes.

 ```
 OpenAlex Query